 Calcium pyrophosphate dihydrate crystal deposition disease is the third common inflammatory disease of the joints.
 The Calcium pyrophosphate dihydrate (CPP) crystals that produce pseudo gout contains a combination of inorganic pyrophosphate and calcium.
 The inorganic pyrophosphate is produced in large part by ectonucleotide phosphodiesterase pyrophosphatase (ENPP1), a catalytic enzyme found in chondrocytes of cartilage, and the pyrophosphate is transferred by the membrane transporter.

 In pseudogout, there is calcium pyrophosphate dihydrate crystals deposition in the periarticular tissues of joints and soft tissue.
 It can induce remarkable damage to the affected joints.
-The symptoms of pseudogout are pain, swelling, and heat in the affected joint.
-In contrast to gout, the laboratory investigations in pseudogout are usually negative.
+The symptoms of pseudogout are a pain, swelling, and heat in the affected joint.
+In contrast to gout, laboratory investigations in pseudogout are usually negative.

-An x-ray of the affected joint reveals calcification of the cartilage and soft tissue of the inflamed area.
+An x-ray of the affected joint reveals the calcification of the cartilage and soft tissue of the inflamed area.
 The examination of the synovial fluid shows the characterized crystals.
 The deposition of the crystals might involve the bursa, the hyaline cartilage, fibrocartilage, capsule, synovium or tendon of the affected joint.

 Conditions associated with crystal deposition pose an increased risk of osteoarthritis.
 Pseudogout is more common in the elderly and its symptoms resemble symptoms of osteoarthritis or rheumatoid arthritis that are long-lasting.
 The synovial fluid contains the characteristic crystals and is usually blood-stained.
 Soft-tissue calcifications can be readily seen on plain radiography of the affected joint.
 The joints that are most commonly affected by pseudogout are shoulders, elbows, wrists, hands, ankles, and others.